Mohamed-Alhady/Pipelined_RISC-V_CV30E40P_UVM_Verification/README.md

 The complete information and details of the core CV32E40P for all details about instruction formats and extentions are exist in these documents [RISCV_CARD](/docs/RISCV_CARD.pdf) [riscv-spec](/docs/riscv-spec-20191213_0.pdf)

-Also, for custom extensions and more details about the core and its implementation, this databook is very importan [databook](/Databook/)
+Also, for custom extensions and more details about the core and its implementation, this databook is very important [databook](/Databook/)

 ## interfaces